A beginner’s guide to understanding Text Summarization with NLP

 In school, most of us had to understand and convert long text articles into their succinct summaries, the technique we used then was to grasp the underlying idea of the text and reproduce the summary that would cover all the important points.
 This is similar to the idea of abstractive text summarization, wherein the machine learning model would output the main idea of the input text using similar words but not exact sentences from the input.

-The second type of summarization is extractive summarization in which the model output can be considered a subset of the input text which conveys the main idea of the input article, making it an important application of text summarization in NLP.
+The second type of summarization is extractive summarization, where the model output represents a subset of the input text that conveys the main idea of the input article.
+This approach makes extractive summarization an important application of text summarization in NLP.
 A personal analogy that I would like to share is, you can consider extractive summarization as highlighting important points of a reference paper that you are trying to understand.
-Extractive summarization is a commonly used approach in text summarization NLP techniques, which aims to extract and present the most relevant information from the original text while preserving its meaning.
+Extractive summarization represents a commonly used approach in text summarization NLP techniques, aiming to extract and present the most relevant information from the original text while preserving its meaning.

-As you may have guessed extractive summarization is simpler to model than abstractive summarization, this is because in abstractive summarization the model is expected to understand language and its nuances to make any meaning out of it and produce a valid summary.
+As you may have guessed, extractive summarization is simpler to model than abstractive summarization because in abstractive summarization, the model must understand language and its nuances to derive meaning and produce a valid summary.
 Whereas in extractive summarization using some form of scoring (which we would discuss in detail later in this article), the model has to threshold and output the most important sentences of the input itself.

 Naturally, there is more research available for extractive summarization than abstractive summarization.
 In this article, we would look into extractive summarization in further detail.